Child safety online

 The Internet is an exciting way for you to find out about the world.
 It can be a pretty cool way of getting help with homework as well!
 To help you to get the most out of go to our tips for kids section.

 Protect yourself and your family online

 The Internet makes the world a smaller place where people around the world can talk, learn and exchange information.
 It is an ideal educational tool for families and offers children limitless opportunities to expand their minds and learn new things every day.
-See more about safe surfing ›
+Find more information on Online Safety here

 eir is a member of ISPAI